hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## nonvisible_update_timeout

-Sets when the particle system should stop updating after it hasn’t been visible for a while.
+Sets when the particle system should stop updating after it hasn`t been visible for a while.
 By default, visible particle systems update all the time, even when not in view.
 This means that they are guaranteed to be consistent when they do enter view.
 However, this comes at a cost, updating particle systems can be expensive, especially if they are perpetual.
-This option lets you set a ’timeout’ on the particle system, so that if it isn’t visible for this amount of time, it will stop updating until it is next visible.
+This option lets you set a `timeout` on the particle system, so that if it isn`t visible for this amount of time, it will stop updating until it is next visible.
 A value of 0 disables the timeout and always updates.

 format: nonvisible_update_timeout &lt;secs&gt;<br> example: nonvisible_update_timeout 10<br> default: nonvisible_update_timeout 0

 ## Particle Emitters {#Particle-Emitters}

-Particle emitters are classified by ’type’ e.g. ’Point’ emitters emit from a single point whilst ’Box’ emitters emit randomly from an area.
+Particle emitters are classified by `type` e.g. `Point` emitters emit from a single point whilst `Box` emitters emit randomly from an area.
 New emitters can be added to Ogre by creating plugins.
-You add an emitter to a system by nesting another section within it, headed with the keyword ’emitter’ followed by the name of the type of emitter (case sensitive).
-Ogre currently supports ’Point’, ’Box’, ’Cylinder’, ’Ellipsoid’, ’HollowEllipsoid’ and ’Ring’ emitters.
+You add an emitter to a system by nesting another section within it, headed with the keyword `emitter` followed by the name of the type of emitter (case sensitive).
+Ogre currently supports `Point`, `Box`, `Cylinder`, `Ellipsoid`, `HollowEllipsoid` and `Ring` emitters.

-It is also possible to ’emit emitters’ - that is, have new emitters spawned based on the position of particles.
+It is also possible to `emit emitters` - that is, have new emitters spawned based on the position of particles.
 See [Emitting Emitters](#Emitting-Emitters)

 <a name="Particle-Emitter-Universal-Attributes"></a>